-The first stage of reviewing equitable access data involves identifying and selecting the metrics that will be used in your state, preparing to analyze data and assess quality, and creating new equitable access metrics.
+The first stage of reviewing equitable access data involves identifying and selecting the metrics that will be used in your state and the data required to develop them, preparing to analyze data and assess quality, and creating new equitable access metrics.
 This section consists of three steps.